imedu-vr/hubs-docs/azure_hubs_ce_installation.md

 - Dialog server not working?

-- Showing 404s on some files from https://assets.yourdomain when opening Spoke
+- Showing 404s on some files from https://assets.yourdomain when opening Spoke (e.g. the spoke logo)

-- App logo's from assets.domaim not loading

 - Consider to use a seperate database service? (now it's using persistent storage)

 # Installation process